Youth Opportunity

 Scholarship Awards

-Every June we award exceptional Passaic County high school seniors with scholarships via the Vincent D. Pavese Scholarship or the newly added Future Teacher + Tradesperson Scholarship.
-Application can be found on our site beginning mid April.
+Every June we award exceptional Passaic County high school seniors with scholarships via the Vincent D. Pavese Scholarship.
+The application can be found on our site beginning end of March.

 Reading Buddies Program